Call4Cloud | MMP-C | Autopilot | Device Preparation

 you want to deploy and target the correct group.

-With this setting, you could select how soon after installing the update a device will automatically restart to complete the update installation.
+With this setting, you can select how soon after installing the update a device will automatically restart to complete the installation.
 You can select from zero to two days.
 The automatic restart is canceled if a device manually restarts before the deadline.
-If an update doesn’t require a restart, this setting isn’t enforced.
+This setting isn’t enforced if an update doesn’t require a restart.

 3. Monitoring the Expedited updates